Healthy Homes Assessment Poraiti

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can be significant for property managers and landlords.
-For expert advice, call now and schedule your rental properties home assessment.
+The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can be significant for property owners and landlords.
+For professional advice, call today to schedule your rental property house assessment.

 home assessments for rental properties